js-simp/e-classroom_Beta-0.1.3/README.md

 1)passing pointer as socket event ✅<br>
 2)Highlighting the tool selection<br>
 3)setting up a timer in session (1 hour from session launch--- both student and tutor side)<br>
-4)Using popover for page slides, to preview the slide when hovered over page button<br>
+4)Using popover for page slides, to preview the slide when hovered over page button✅<<br>
 5)textbox dynamic length (increasing with text length instead of having a fixed length)<br>

 # Getting Started with Create React App